Cantonese culture: Cantonese opera

-Cantonese opera (Jyutping: Daai6 hei3; Traditional Chinese: 大戲, literally "great drama") is the style of opera associated with the Cantonese language and has been listed as one of intangible cultural heritage of the world.
-Originated in the late 13th century, Cantonese opera is a stage art that combines acrobatics, singing, martial arts, and acting.
+Cantonese opera is the style of opera associated with the Cantonese language.
+Listed as an intangible cultural heritage of the world, it originated in the late 13th century and is a stage art that combines acrobatics, singing, martial arts, and acting.

 Cantonese opera also uses a different set of musical instruments.
-Some of these are used also in other oriental opera styles, such as Guzheng (Jyutping: Gu2 zaang1; Traditional Chinese: 古箏).
-Due to influence from Western opera, Cantonese opera has also started adopting European instruments starting from the 19th century, such as violin.
+Some of these are used also in other oriental opera styles, such as Guzheng.
+Due to influence from Western opera, Cantonese opera had also started adopting European instruments starting from the 19th century, such as violin.
 Cantonese opera is also noted for its use of makeup and headdresses on the actors' parts.
 Makeups in Cantonese opera are primarily white, and could vary in colors depending on the personalities of the characters, e.g., totally white makeups are often used to represent a villain.
 Headdresses are also used to represent the characters.